-Italian law requires a company to reduce its shareholders' equity in certain situations.
-Shareholders' equity has three main components: capital, legal reserves and other shareholders' equity (such as any premium paid for the shares over the nominal value and any retained earnings).
-Losses from operations are first offset against shareholders' equity other than legal reserves and corporate capital.
-If additional losses remain and, after setting aside legal reserves, corporate capital is reduced by more than one-third as a result of losses, the board of directors must call a shareholders' meeting as soon as possible.
-The shareholders, having received an updated report on the company's financial situation accompanied by a report of the board of statutory auditors, should take appropriate measures, which may include, among others, reducing the legal reserves and corporate capital by the amount of the remaining losses, or carrying the losses forward up to one year.
-If the shareholders vote to carry the losses forward up to one year, and the losses are still more than one-third of the amount of corporate capital at the end of that year, then the company must reduce its corporate capital by the amount of the losses suffered.
-An S.p.A. like us must have a corporate capital of at least €50,000.
+Italian law requires us to reduce our shareholders' equity in certain situations.
+Our shareholders' equity has three main components: capital, legal reserves and other shareholders' equity (such as any premium paid for the shares over the par value and any retained earnings).
+We first apply our losses from operations against our shareholders' equity other than legal reserves and capital.
+If additional losses remain and, after the legal reserves, our corporate capital is reduced by more than one-third as a result of losses, our board of directors must call a shareholders' meeting as soon as possible.
+The shareholders, having received an updated report on the company financial situation with the board of statutory auditors' opinion, should take appropriate measures, which may include, inter alia, reducing the legal reserves and capital by the amount of the remaining losses, or carrying the losses forward up to one year.
+If the shareholders vote to carry the losses forward up to one year, and the losses are still more than one-third of the amount of the capital at the end of that year, then we must reduce our capital by the amount of the losses suffered.
+However, as an S.p.A., we must maintain capital of at least €50,000.
 If the amount of the losses would reduce our corporate capital to less than €50,000, then:

 - we would need to increase our capital, which we could do by issuing new shares or having our shareholders contribute additional capital to our company, although there can be no assurance that we would be able to find purchasers for new shares or that any of our current shareholders would be willing to contribute additional capital; - our shareholders would need to convert our company to an "S.r.l.", a private limited liability company, which has a lower capital requirement of €10,000.
-Such arrangement would, however, prevent the Company to remain listed on Nasdaq since the S.r.l. form is not consistent with being listed pursuant to Italian law; or - if neither of these options are pursued, our shareholders or, if the directors do not convene a shareholders' meeting, a court of competent jurisdiction, at the instance of individuals shareholders, could appoint a liquidator, who need not be an Italian citizen, to liquidate our company.
+Such arrangement would, however, prevent the Company to remain listed on Nasdaq; or - if neither of these options are pursued, our shareholders or, if the directors do not convene a shareholders' meeting, a court of competent jurisdiction, at the instance of individuals shareholders, could appoint a liquidator, who need not be an Italian citizen, to liquidate our company.